sanjeets024/student-data/README.md

 Invalid data is saved separately.
 # Saving Data
 Valid student data is saved to a file named studentinputdata35.csv.
-Invalid data is saved to the same file, excluding rows with missing percentage values.
+Invalid data is saved to the same file.
 Processed valid data is saved to studentoutputdata35.csv.
 # Grades
 The program assigns grades based on percentage: